themanyone/whisper_dictation/README.md

 `./record.py -gq 'audioecho delay=250000000 intensity=0.25 ! audiodynamic' echo.flac`

+`on_screen.py` A simple python library to show and take pictures from the webcam.

 `sdapi.py` The client we made to connect to a running instance of [stable-diffusion-webui](https://github.com/AUTOMATIC1111/stable-diffusion-webui).
 This is what gets called when you say, "Computer...Draw a picture of a horse."

 Various test files, including: